danielrosehill/Linux-Whisper-Notepad-0325/README.md

 2. **Transcription**:
    - After recording, click "Transcribe Audio" to convert speech to text
+   - Alternatively, use "Transcribe and Process" to perform both steps at once
    - Requires an OpenAI API key (set in Settings tab)
+   - Use the "Copy to Clipboard" button to copy the transcribed text

 3. **Text Processing**:
    - Select a processing mode from the dropdown
    - Click "Process Text" to refine the transcribed text
    - The processed text will appear in the text area below
+   - Use the "Copy to Clipboard" button to copy the processed text

 4. **Saving**:
    - A suggested filename will be generated based on the content
    - You can edit the filename if desired
    - Click "Save Text" to save the processed text as a markdown file
    - Files are saved to the configured output directory

+5. **Custom System Prompts**:
+   - Navigate to Settings > System Prompts
+   - Create, edit, or delete custom processing prompts
+   - Custom prompts appear in the processing mode dropdown in alphabetical order
+   - Default prompts can be edited but not deleted
+   - Reset to defaults option is available if needed

 ## Configuration